pinexs/pinexs.github.io/content/posts/erasmus-trip.md

 # Part 1: A One-Day Marathon of Chaos and Flavour in Rome

-Our adventure officially kicked off when our team, hailing from different corners of Turkey, convened in Istanbul.
-As our group of five took off from Istanbul.
+Our adventure officially started when our team, coming from different corners of Turkey, met in Istanbul.
+And then, our group of five people took off from Istanbul.

-We were buzzing with anticipation for what lay ahead.
-Our first stop was not our final destination, but a layover that is a destination in its own right: **Rome.**
+We were extremely curious about for what lay ahead.
+Our first stop was a layover that is a destination in its own right: **Rome.**
-We landed in Rome with only one day to spare, and we were determined to make the most ofit.
-There was just one challenge: we would be exploring the city with all our luggage in tow.
-Rather than slowing us down, this thrust us into what felt like an advanced "Roman tourist simulation."
+We landed in Rome with only one day to spend, and we were determined to make the most of it.
+There was just one challenge: as we explored the city, we also had to carry our luggage with us.
+Rather than slowing us down, this encouraged us to explore Rome more, despite the heavy luggage.

 And yes, I must confirm the famous stereotype: Italian pizza truly lives up to the hype.
 It might even exceed it. **I genuinely ate the best pizzas of my life that day in Rome.** The thin crust, the fresh ingredients, and that indescribable flavour made me think, "This is where pizza was perfected."

-Even while dragging our suitcases, it was impossible not to be captivated by the city's magic.
-Rome is, in every sense, an open-air museum that demands to be explored on foot.
+Even while dragging our luggage, it was impossible not to be amazed by the city's magic.
+Rome is, in every sense, an open-air museum that must be expored on foot, to understand its immense beauty.
 Every corner reveals thousands of years of history.
 In our short time, we managed to see:

 ## Teatro dell’Opera